Safeguarding and Child Protection

-We have four trained members of the Safeguarding Team: Mrs Birch, Miss Nuttall, Mrs Rigby and Meg Buckley who is our named governor for Safeguarding and Child Protection.
+We have four trained members of the Safeguarding Team: Mrs Birch, Mrs Gordon, Mrs Rigby and Jeanette Riley who is our named governor for Safeguarding and Child Protection.

 If you ever have any concerns about a child’s safety or well being please do talk to a member of the team in confidence.
 All staff understand the need for confidentiality and we also ensure all new members of staff are aware of our all our policies including our Child Protection and Whistle Blowing policy.